FlashEdit: Decoupling Speed, Structure, and Semantics for Precise Image Editing: Experiment

 \subsection{Experimental Settings}

-\textbf{Implementation Details.$\quad$} We implement our framework and architecture in PyTorch inspired by~\cite{wang2025osdface,nguyen2025swiftedit,chen2025dove}.
-The image conditioning branch is inspired by recent approaches~\cite{moma, ip-adapter, controlnet}.
-We train the model using the Adam optimizer~\cite{adam} with standard hyperparameters.
-The first stage, Anchoring the Solution via Supervised Training, is run on synthetic data~\cite{sun2023journeydb}.
-The second stage, Refining with a Teacher-Student Objective, uses real images~\cite{commoncanvas}.
-Experiments were conducted on a NVIDIA A6000 GPU.

-\textbf{Metrics.$\quad$} We evaluate our method on the PieBench benchmark~\cite{pnp}, which features 700 samples across 10 editing types.
+\textbf{Implementation Details.$\quad$} We implement our framework and architecture in PyTorch inspired by~\cite{wang2025osdface,nguyen2025swiftedit,chen2025dove}, using the Adam optimizer~\cite{adam}.
+We evaluate our method on the PieBench benchmark~\cite{pnp}, which features 700 samples across 10 editing types.
+Following the default PieBench evaluation protocol, all images and masks are evaluated at $512\times512$ resolution with batch size 1.
 We report metrics along two primary axes.
 As for \textbf{Background Preservation}, We compute PSNR~\cite{PSNR}, LPIPS~\cite{lpips}, MSE and SSIM~\cite{ssim} on the unedited regions to measure fidelity to the source image.
-As for \textbf{Semantic Alignment}, We report CLIP-Whole~\cite{clip} for prompt-image alignment and CLIP-Edited~\cite{clip} for alignment within the masked edit region.
+As for \textbf{Semantic Alignment}, We report CLIP-Whole~\cite{clip} for prompt-image alignment and CLIP-Edited~\cite{clip} for alignment within masked edit regions.
+Experiments were conducted on a NVIDIA A6000 GPU.